alexellis/restic-minio-civo-learn-guide/README.md

 ![](/image/snapshot.png)

-For piece of mind, you can select "Automated".
+For peace of mind, you can select "Automated".

 Here's the snapshot I just took: